chymian/bareos/README.md

 sed -i s/$CLIENT-mon/$SERVER-mon/g bareos-fd.conf
 # Take PASSWORD from Above and change it in the $SERVER-dir stanza in bareos-fd.conf
 service bareos-fd restart
+# Add if you want Client initiated Connections
+Connection From Client To Director = yes
 ```

 ### Add a Client Job